 Due to large NAND memory density size and the technology limitation, NAND memory devices are allowed to be shipped to the end customers with certain amount of "Bad Blocks" found in the factory testing.
-Up to 2% of the memory blocks can be marked as "Bad Blocks" upon shipment, which is a maximum of 20 blocks for each of the stacked W25N01GV die.
+Up to 2% of the memory blocks can be marked as "Bad Blocks" upon shipment, which is a maximum of 20 blocks for each of the stacked W25N01GW die.
 In order to identify these bad blocks, it is recommended to scan the entire memory array for bad block markers set in the factory.
 A "Bad Block Marker" is a non-FFh data byte stored at Byte 0 of Page 0 for each bad block.
-An additional marker is also stored in the first two bytes of the 64-Byte spare area.
+An additional marker is also stored in the first byte of the 64-Byte spare area.

-W25M02GV offers a convenient method to manage the bad blocks typically found in NAND flash memory after extensive use.
-The "Bad Block Management" command is initiated by shifting the instruction code "A1h" into the DI pin and followed by the 16-bits "Logical Block Address" and 16-bits "Physical Block Address".
+W25M02GW offers a convenient method to manage the bad blocks typically found in NAND flash memory after extensive use.
+The "Bad Block Management" command is initiated by shifting the instruction code "A1h" into the DI pin and followed by the 16-bit "Logical Block Address" and 16-bit "Physical Block Address" as illustrated in Figure 11.
+A Write Enable instruction must be executed before the device will accept the Bad Block Management Instructions (Status Register bit WEL= 1).
 The logical block address is the address for the "bad" block that will be replaced by the "good" block indicated by the physical block address.